OpenDataManchester/Open3P/docs/3_Data_Specification/3_1_Base_Materials.md

 !!! question "Frequently Asked Question"

     Do all packaging items need to contain a `Base Material`?
-    Yes - base materials is what all packaging in made from.
-The base material(s) can be as detailed or as minimal as required.
-Please see [Data flow](../1_Start_Here/1_3_Data_Flow.md) for more information.
+    Yes, every packaging item must include a Base Material.
+This foundational component serves as the building block for all packaging materials.
+The level of detail in specifying base material(s) can vary based on requirements.
+For more in-depth insights, refer to the Data Flow section.

 ## Table
 |Column|<div style="width:90px">Status</div>|Format|Notes|